duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 1. At ETH Zürich.
 The projected size is sufficient to allocate 20 robots continuously running (20 robots on the road + 20 robots in charging stations).
 2. At National Chiao Tung University, Taiwan.
 The size will be similar to the ETH Zürich installation.
-3. At Tsinghua University, People's Republic of China.
-The size will be similar to the ETH Zürich installation.
-4. At the University of Montréal.
+3. At the University of Montréal.
 The size is to be determined; it will likely be smaller than Zürich and Taiwan.
-5. At Georgia Tech.
-Size to be determined.

 These robotariums will remain available after the competition ends, for follow-up editions,